MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/registry.md

 ms.collection: Ent_O365
 ms.custom: Office_Insider
 recommendations: false
-description: "Provides steps for Office admins to use the reg add command to install Office Insider on Windows devices."
+description: "Provides steps for Office admins to use the reg add command to install Microsoft 365 Insider on Windows devices."
 ---

-# Use a registry command to install Office Insider on Windows devices
+# Use a registry command to install Microsoft 365 Insider on Windows devices

-If you have an existing Office installation on a Windows device, the simplest way to install Office Insider is to run a command that updates the registry on the device.
-The command will update information in the registry to specify which Office Insider channel the Office installation should use.
+If you have an existing Office installation on a Windows device, the simplest way to install Microsoft 365 Insider is to run a command that updates the registry on the device.
+The command will update information in the registry to specify which Microsoft 365 Insider channel the Office installation should use.

-We recommend using this method if you have just a handful of devices that need Office Insider on them.
+We recommend using this method if you have just a handful of devices that need Microsoft 365 Insider on them.

 ## Change an existing Office installation to Office Insider by using a command to update the registry